Inkrato/inkrato/README.md

 Notes:

 * _id is an internal Object ID ( HEX).
-* postId is an autoincrimenting integer ID, and this is the ID you shoud use when viewing and updating posts.
+* postId is an auto-incrementing integer ID, and this is the ID you should use when viewing and updating posts.
-* Topics, Status and Priorites are optional.
+* Topics, Status and Priorities are optional.
 They are specified by Object ID (HEX).
-Currently there is no API to query the avalible values.
+Currently there is no API to query the available values.

 ### API Endpoints